Raj of Sarawak: Relationship to Brunei

-Upon finding that Haji Saman was living in Membakut and that he was involved in the plotting that caused Hashim's death, HEICS Phlegethon and HMS Iris departed there destroyed Haji Saman's house and captured the town of Membakut although Saman managed to escape.
-Brooke returned again to Brunei and finally managed to induce the Sultan to return to the capital where the Sultan wrote a letter of apology to Queen Victoria for the killings of Hashim, his brother and their family.
-Through his confession, the Sultan recognised Brooke's authority over Sarawak and mining rights throughout the territory without requiring him to pay any tribute as well granting the island of Labuan to the British.
-Brooke departed Brunei and left Mumin in charge together with Mundy to keep the Sultan in line until the British government made a final decision to acquire the island.
-Following the ratification agreement of the transfer of Labuan to the British, the Sultan also agreed to allow British forces to suppress all piracy along the coast of Borneo.
+Upon finding that Haji Saman was living in Membakut and involved in the plotting that caused Hashim's death, HEICS Phlegethon and HMS Iris sailed there, destroyed Haji Saman's house, and captured Membakut, though Saman escaped.
+Brooke returned again to Brunei and finally persuaded the Sultan to return to the capital, where he wrote a letter of apology to Queen Victoria for the killings of Hashim, his brother and their family.
+Through his confession, the Sultan recognised Brooke's authority over Sarawak and mining rights throughout the territory without requiring him to pay any tribute, and granted the island of Labuan to the British.
+Brooke departed Brunei and left Mumin and Mundy in charge to keep the Sultan in line until the British government made a final decision to acquire the island.
+Following the ratification agreement of the transfer of Labuan to the British, the Sultan agreed to allow British forces to suppress all piracy along the coast of Borneo.